Posrabi/nvim_config/Readme.md

 - Restart nvim
 - Set true color in term (skip if the color is already right)
 - Install LSPs: pyright, biome, lua_ls, tsserver, gopls, zls, clangd

+### Debugging

+pyright's import errors are highly likely from virtualenv setup.
+Could be easily fixed by `pip install pyright` in the virtualenv.